-Smoking and other sources of ignition are forbidden in stations and within a minimum distance of 5 meters

-- Personal protective equipment including flame retardant clothing - Use of non sparking tools - Work permit required when performing maintenance and/or repairs.
-It should request the presence of minimum two persons, when there is work which may involve a release of gas - Positive isolation is required prior to performing maintenance and/or repairs - Proper purging and inerting required prior to any welding or cutting - Fire watch required when performing welding or cutting. - Temporary grounding is recommended during maintenance and/or repair
+- smoking and other sources of ignition are forbidden in stations and within a minimum distance of 5 metres; - personal protective equipment including flame retardant clothing; - use of non-sparking tools; - work permit required when performing maintenance and/or repairs.
+It should request the presence of minimum two persons, when there is work which can involve a release of gas; - positive isolation is required prior to performing maintenance and/or repairs; - proper purging and inerting required prior to any welding or cutting; - fire watch required when performing welding or cutting; and - temporary grounding is recommended during maintenance and/or repair.